Chirojeugd-Vlaanderen/eventsearch/README.md

 If you want to use this, you need to create a report based on this template;
 you'll find it in Administration, CiviCreport, New report from template.

+I created a report, and not a custom search, because I think that custom searches are more relevant when you search for contacts.
+Also the filtering that is built in the reporting interface, is very nice.